-Interview guide Interview Date: Interviewer Name: Location (place, district, parish, if possible coordinates): Institute of Geography and Spatial Planning - University of Lisbon Interview farmers Within the research project Agrimet - contribution to the construction of a decision support analysis model in spatial planning and land use - we intend to analyze agricultural activities, its relations with the city, the major changes taking place and their future.
-Please help by answering the following questions: 1) General characterization of the interviewee Age Gender Nationality Education level Occupation (if active or unemployed or retired.
-If unemployed or retired What you did before) Page 2 Live in the city?
+Interview guide

+Interview Date:

+Interviewer Name:

+Location (place, district, parish, if possible coordinates):

+Institute of Geography and Spatial Planning -

+University of Lisbon

+Interview farmers

+model in cratial planning and land use, we intend to analyze agricultural activities, its relations with the

+city, the major changes taking place and their future.
+Please help by answering the following questions:

+1) General characterization of the interviewee

+Gender

+Nationality

+Education level

+Occupation (if active or unemployed or retired.
+If unemployed or retired

+What you did before)

+Page 2

+Live in the city?
 Or other?
-How long it takes to move to the garden 2) Horta Owner?
+How long it takes to move to the garden

+2) Horta

+Owner?
 Also leases?
 Why?

-Tenant or are occupied lands.
-The lands are public or private?
-Has the idea Who belongs, has agreement verbal or written Garden the size Have some space in your home where you have a garden?
-Do you know what type of soil falls within the PDM, if there are restrictions 3) Agricultural Activity Type the farmer: Main activity; Part-time and how many hours a week dedicated to the activity?
-What is the main source of income? · because he wanted to start the activity, when it started and how he learned?
+Who holongs, has agreement verbal or written

+who belongs, has agreement verbal of written

+Garden the size

+Have some space in your home where you have a garden?

+Do you know what type of soil falls within the PDM, if there are restrictions

+3) Agricultural Activity

+Type the farmer: Main activity; Part-time and how many

+hours a week dedicated to the activity?
+What is the main source of income?

+· · · · · · · · · · · · · · · · · · ·

+because he wanted to start the activity, when it started and how he learned?

 If production is for self or in part?
 As in%?
-And what makes the surplus?
+And what makes the

+surplus?
 Would you like to sell?
-And that proposals have to drain the product eg markets networks of partnerships What produces (at%)?
+And that proposals have to drain the product eg

+markets networks of partnerships

+What produces (at%)?
 What changes crops in the last 5-10 years?